 Pacific Legal Policy Twinning Program

-The Pacific Legal Policy Twinning Program provides a unique opportunity for high potential Pacific law and justice officers to undertake a two month placement in our department and improve their legal policy skills.
+The Pacific Legal Policy Twinning Program provides a unique opportunity for high potential Pacific law and justice officers to improve their legal policy skills.

-Participants will work in our department's offices in Barton, Canberra for two months.
-We provide intensive training to improve participant's skills in legal policy development and legislative reform.
-This will include formal training sessions and group discussions with expert speakers to encourage learning.
+Prior to the COVID-19 pandemic, participants in our Twinning Programs worked in our offices in Barton, Canberra for two months and received intensive training to improve their skills in legal policy development and legislative reform.
+This included formal training sessions and group discussions with expert speakers to encourage learning.

 - Pacific Legal Policy Twinning Program – Brochure